FAR Buy American Provisions – FAR 25.2 BAA Construction

 Buy America Legal and Consulting Services

-At Watson & Associates, LLC, our government contract lawyers and consultants help clients to navigate through the complex requirements and provide guidance on how to proceed with BAA construction provisions.
+At Watson & Associates, LLC, our government contract lawyers and consultants help clients to navigate through the complex requirements of FAR 25.1 and 25.2 and provide guidance on how to proceed with BAA construction provisions.
 We provide help with:

 - FAR Buy American Act bid protests at the GAO, Court of Federal Claims or US Court of Appeals for the Federal Circuit.